pataruco/martin-blanco/readme.md

 This monorepo is divided in two main packages:

 - [API](./api): is a Node/Express server container running on Google Cloud Run, you can find the schema [here](https://api.martin-blanco.com).
-- [CLI](./upload-cli): is a tool to resize, rotate images and upload them to a Google Storage bucket.
+- [CLI](./upload-cli): is a tool to process images and videos and upload them to a Google Storage bucket.

 Dependecies are managed by [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna),